In Ludum you are able to complete morning monitoring via the iOS app.

 Definitions of Morning Monitoring

-As an athlete you can say if you are Health, Ill or Injured.
+As an athlete you can say if you are Healthy, Ill or Injured.

 When you select Ill and Injured you will be shown checkboxes to give a reason if you wish.

-Ill reasons: Chest Infection, Chronic Fatigue, Gastrointestinal, URTI (Upper Respitarory Tract Infection), Virus, Other
+Ill reasons: Chest Infection, Chronic Fatigue, Gastrointestinal, URTI (Upper Respiratory Tract Infection), Virus, Other

 Injured reasons: Back, Hip, Neck, Rib, Shoulder, Wrist, Other.